mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/intervew-question.md

 image: https://www.infoworld.com/wp-content/uploads/2025/09/2263137-0-59682900-1757000713-shutterstock_1361674454-100939444-orig.jpg?resize=1024%2C684&quality=50&strip=all
 ---

-# JavaScript & ReactJS: Interview Questions and Answers (Beginner-Friendly)
+# JavaScript & ReactJS: Beginner-Friendly Guide

 JavaScript and ReactJS are essential technologies in today’s web development landscape.
 If you are preparing for junior-level or internship interviews, these Q&A explanations will help you build a strong foundation.

----

 ## **1. What is JavaScript?**

 **Answer:**
-JavaScript is a lightweight, interpreted programming language used to make websites interactive and dynamic.
+JavaScript is a lightweight, interpreted programming language that makes websites interactive and dynamic.
 While HTML defines structure and CSS handles styling, JavaScript adds logic, animations, user interactions, data processing, and more.
 It runs directly in the browser and is supported by all major platforms.

----

 ## **2. Why should someone learn JavaScript?**